Dropping Networks for Transfer Learning: Related Work

-In TL we seek to transfer knowledge from a one or more source task $\mathcal{T}_{s}$ in the form of instances, parameters and/or external resources to improve performance on a target task $\mathcal{T}_{t}$.
-This work is concerned about improving results in this manner, but also not to degrade the original performance of $\mathcal{T}_s$, referred to as \textit{Sequential Learning}.
-In the past few decades, research for transfer learning in neural networks has predominantly been parameter based transfer.
-However, in general, avoiding \textit{negative transfer} in parameter transfer is not obvious but intuitively lower hidden layer features are more generalizable therefore less prone to severe \textit{negative transfer}.
-This paper will later describe a method for overcoming this using an ensembling-based method, but before we note the most relevant work on transferability in neural networks.
-Pratt et al.~\cite{pratt1991direct} introduced the notion of parameter transfer in neural networks, also showing the benefits of transfer in structured tasks, where transfer is applied on an upstream task from its sub-tasks.
-Further to this ~\cite{pratt1993discriminability}, a hyperplane utility measure as defined by $\theta_{s}$ from $\mathcal{T}_{t}$ which then rescales the weight magnitudes was shown to perform well, showing faster convergence when transferred to $\mathcal{T}_{t}$.
-Raina et al. ~\cite{raina2006constructing} focused on constructing a covariance matrix $\sum$ for informative Gaussian priors transferred from related tasks on binary text classification.
+Raina et al.~\shortcite{raina2006constructing} focused on constructing a covariance matrix for informative Gaussian priors transferred from related tasks on binary text classification.
 The purpose was to overcome poor generalization from weakly informative priors due to sparse text data for training.
 The off-diagonals of $\sum$ represent the parameter dependencies, therefore being able to infer word relationships to outputs even if a word is unseen on the test data since the relationship to observed words is known.
-More recently, TL in neural networks has been predominantly studied in Computer Vision (CV).
-Models such as AlexNet allow features to append to existing networks for further fine tuning on new tasks ~\cite{zheng2016good}.
+More recently, transfer learning (TL) in neural networks has been predominantly studied in Computer Vision (CV).
+Models such as AlexNet allow features to append to existing networks for further fine tuning on new tasks .
 They quantify the degree of generalization each layer provides in transfer and also evaluate how multiple CNN weights are used to be of benefit in TL.
 This also reinforces to the motivation behind using ensembles in this paper.

-\subsection{Transferability in Natural Language}
+\subsubsection{Transferability in Natural Language}